Poetry by Cliff Fyman

 inherent in it’s very shining.

 Cliff Fyman is essentially influenced by William Carlos Williams and his school of Objectvism, something Allen Ginsberg returned full circle to in his teaching at Naropa.
 Cliff learned to sit in the Buddhist style of “calm abiding,” shamatha.
-Add to that – he is also Zionist, pacifist and vegetarian as well as a NYC cab driver and you begin to get the picture of a unique individual who, like Walt Whitman, contains multitudes.
+Add to that – he is also a vegetarian as well as a NYC cab driver and you begin to get the picture of a unique individual who, like Walt Whitman, contains multitudes.

 What dominates this book is conversation, at first noted on paper from the taxi cab steering wheel and later by tape recorder.
 Cliff explains in his afterward that the cellphone has utterly changed the world of driving a taxi.
 People have all sorts of intimate conversations as if in the presence of a robot conveniently shuttling them from desire to desire: